-- 2.56 In order to bring DPAs into effect, legislation is required.
+- 2.56 In order for a DPA process to be created, legislation would be required.
 There would therefore be one-off costs to Government of establishing new primary legislation, but it has not been possible to quantify this impact. - 2.57 There would be some one-off costs for all affected parties associated with familiarisation with the new DPA process. - 2.58 The Government would bear any awareness and familiarisation costs associated with the enforcement authorities, including the SFO, other prosecuting authorities and courts, gaining an understanding of the new law.
-There would be initial one-off awareness, familiarisation and issuing
+There would be initial one-off awareness, familiarisation and issuing guidance costs stemming from the introduction of the new DPA process.
+In particular: - there would be a cost associated with amending the Code of Practice for Prosecutors so that it sufficiently takes DPAs into account; - there could also be additional costs in relation to creating procedural rules and operational guidance to assist the parties; - the cost of designing and then publishing penalty guidelines for DPAs for the Sentencing Council; - one-off costs associated with judicial training; and - one-off costs associated with setting up the DPA court process.